Frogger: Remakes and sequels

-In 1997, Hasbro Interactive released Frogger, a vastly expanded remake of the original for Windows and the PlayStation.
+In 1997, Hasbro Interactive released Frogger, a vastly expanded remake of the original for Windows and the PlayStation developed by Sony Computer Entertainment Europe's Cambridge division.
 Unlike the original, it consists of multiple different levels.
 It was a commercial success, with Windows sales alone at nearly one million units in less than four months.
-In 1998, Hasbro released a series of versions of the original game for the Sega Genesis, Super NES, Game com, Game Boy, and Game Boy Color.
+In 1998, Hasbro released a series of versions of the game for the Sega Genesis, Super NES, Game.com, Game Boy, and Game Boy Color.
 Each version has different graphics, with the Genesis version having the same as the original arcade game.
 The Genesis and SNES versions are the last games released for those consoles in North America.
 Though using the same box art, they are otherwise unrelated to the 1997 remake.

 In 2005, InfoSpace worked with Konami Digital Entertainment to create the mobile game Frogger for Prizes, in which players across the U.S. competed in multiplayer tournaments to win daily and weekly prizes.
 In 2006, the mobile game version of Frogger grossed over $10 million in the United States.
 A Java version was released for compatible mobile phones.

 Frogger was released on the Xbox Live Arcade for the Xbox 360 on July 12, 2006.
 It was developed by Digital Eclipse and published by Konami.
 It has two new gameplay modes: versus speed mode and co-op play.
 Some of the music was replaced, including the familiar Frogger theme.
 This version is in the compilation Konami Classics Vol. 1.

-The original 1981 arcade version joined the Nintendo Switch and PlayStation 4 Arcade Archives on December 12, 2019.

-A remake of the game has been announced for release exclusively for the Intellivision Amico.

-The home versions of Frogger had numerous sequels, remakes, and spin-offs: